martindbp/merkl/README.md

 $ merkl run test.my_pipeline 3
 36
 ```

+See [clize](https://clize.readthedocs.io/en/stable/) for more information on how to pass parameters from the command line.

 To set a default cache for all Future values, the `--cache file` option can be supplied: